Employment contract: standard for any employee

 - Severance and invalidity

-Practicalities this contract covers
+Practicalities this employment contract template covers

 A contract, written or verbal is made as soon as the employee accepts a job offer.
-So as to minimise future misunderstandings, we recommend providing a written employment contract with the offer letter, so that the employee can return an acceptance letter with a signed copy of the agreement.
+So as to minimise future misunderstandings, we recommend providing a written employment contract with the offer letter, so that the new employee can return an acceptance letter with a signed copy of the agreement.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.